V01dDweller/sshtools/README.md

 * tssh

 tssh does the same thing only it wraps lssh in a tmux session with the short hostname as the tmux pane label.
 See my [dotfiles](https://github.com/V01dDweller/dotfiles) repo for my tmux config.
-Both wrappers can optionionally apply a mintty color schemes.
+Both wrappers can optionionally apply mintty color schemes.

 ### ssh log reading ###